-Meanwhile, a little further north at Busch Gardens Williamsburg, “Christmas Town” opens on November 27th and is open weekends from the opening day through December and weekdays between December 11th-January 3rd.
-During their visit, guests can eat a meal hosted by Santa and Mrs. Claus, ride the Peppermint Twist, or watch the all-new ice skating show ‘Twas That Night with Elvis Stojko.
+Meanwhile, a little further north at Busch Gardens Williamsburg, “Christmas Town” opens on November 25th and is open Fridays-Sundays from the opening day through December and weekdays between December 12th-January 2nd.
+During their visit, guests can eat a meal hosted by Santa and Mrs. Claus, ride the Peppermint Twist, or watch the ice skating show ‘Twas That Night with Elvis Stojko.
 Trekaroo families rave about the holiday lights.

 Cedar Fair Entertainment Company runs amusement parks across the country and they are gearing up to bring some incredible holiday fun.

 As shown in this historic photograph of Santa riding the log ride at Knott’s Berry Farm in Buena Park, California, Knott’s knows about winter holiday fun.
 It transforms into Knott’s Merry Farm starting November 19th.
 Guests will love seeing Snoopy light the Christmas tree every night, and watch the Peanuts crew in a holiday-themed ice show.

 Join families as they experience “Christmas Bricktacular” at LEGOLAND Florida.
-Available Saturdays and Sundays through December 2015, the festivities include an incredible Christmas tree and accompaniment made of LEGO and Duplo bricks.
+Available December 18th and 19th as well as 24th-30th, the festivities include an incredible Christmas tree and accompaniment made of LEGO and Duplo bricks.
 Also, join the hunt for LEGO Santas.
 For families who like to venture out on New Year’s Eve, you are in luck.
 LEGOLAND Florida will be hosting a fireworks display for “Kids New Year’s Eve” with a full party just for younger kids including a ball drop.